IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_1.0/docs/index.md

-# Welcome to the Maximo Monitor Node-RED CSV Importer Lab<br>(Version: 8.6)
+# Welcome to the </br>Maximo Monitor Node-RED CSV Importer Lab
-You will learn about how to import historical data into Monitor using CSV files and a locally installed instance of Node-RED.
+You will learn about how to import historical data into Maximo Monitor (on MAS) using CSV files and a locally installed instance of Node-RED.
-It is based on an existing reusable node-red script that needs to be imported to a non-cloud based instance of Node-RED as it requires access to a file system where the CSV files are located.
+It is based on an existing reusable Node-RED script that needs to be imported to a non-cloud based instance of Node-RED as it requires access to a file system where the CSV files are located.

 In this lab I will show you the steps needed to successfully import the historical data.</br>
 The steps will cover: